 For me, the advantages of investing in fine wine are:

-- It is a personal ownership of a tangible asset (you can feel, transport and drink it)
+- a personal ownership of a tangible asset (you can feel, transport and drink it)

-- It is subject to supply and demand (any given vintage is finite)
+- subject to supply and demand (any given vintage is finite)

-- It can offer impressive returns compared to most other assets
+- often offering impressive returns compared to most other assets

-- It is considered a luxury product. (therefore, not as prone to market turbulence)
+- considered a luxury product. (therefore, not as prone to market turbulence)

-- It offers stability in the current climate of economic concern
+- stable in the current climate of economic concern

-- It is still your wine at the end of the day (you can drink it when you want to)
+- still owned by you at the end of the day (you can drink it when you want to)

 A properly put together wine cellar is a fantastic asset, literally and figuratively.
 A cellar’s primary benefit is an investment in pleasure.
 Laying down a wine you love, allowing it to rest for a decade or longer until it finishes going through its much needed evolution, is what cellaring wine is all about.